Francode77/TL_Fastai_mole-detection/README.md

-# FastAI for Mole detection
+# FastAI for mole detection

 ## Scope
 We aim to identify malign and bening moles with a user-friendly prediction application.